dalyIsaac/Whim/docs/configure/plugins/bar.md

 ### Workspace Widget

-The `WorkspaceWidget` displays the name of the current workspace.
+The `WorkspaceWidget` displays:

+- the active workspace on the bar's monitor
+- the workspaces which can be opened on the monitor - i.e., [sticky workspaces for the monitor](../core/workspaces.md#sticky-workspaces) and non-sticky workspaces

 ### Tree Layout Widget